How To Measure Coving Sizes & Width

 Discover Our Full Collection

-Once you have followed our tips and tricks on how to measure and find the right coving for your home or space, have a browse through our full collection of coving.
+Once you have followed our tips and tricks on how to measure and find the right coving size for your home or space, have a browse through our full collection of coving.
 Whether you want to keep it plain and simple, or add some subtle details with a hint of pattern, we guarantee you’ll find the perfect lightweight coving here at Wm.
 Boyle & Co.